zhanghaoyang0/covid_survey/readthedocs/source/index.rst

 We investigated the symptom spectrum of COVID-19 in the participants, and, evaluated if the association between COVID-19 symptoms and population characteristics, vaccination, and medication.

-We wrote a manuscript, our data and anaysis procedure are available at below.
+We wrote a manuscript, our data and analysis procedure are available at below.

 Questionnaire Data
 =======================